Soyuz 2.1b | 16 x Rassvet-3

 Mission Profile

-16 x Rassvet-3 is a Soyuz 2.1b mission operated by Russian Federal Space Agency (ROSCOSMOS) set to lift off from Unknown Pad, Plesetsk Cosmodrome, Russian Federation on December 31, 2026.
-The flight is tasked with delivering its payload on a communications mission to Polar Orbit.
+16 x Rassvet-3 was a Soyuz 2.1b mission operated by Russian Federal Space Agency (ROSCOSMOS) that lifted off from Unknown Pad, Plesetsk Cosmodrome, Russian Federation on July 19, 2026.
+The flight carried its payload on a communications mission to Polar Orbit.
+The launch was a success.